The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 The primary objective of the study is to estimate the number of people in the population who test positive for coronavirus (COVID-19) on nose and throat swabs, with and without symptoms.

 The analysis of the data is a collaboration between the Office for National Statistics (ONS) and researchers from the University of Oxford and University of Manchester, Public Health England and Wellcome Trust.
-Our academic collaborators aim to publish an extended account of the modelling methodology outside the ONS bulletin publication in peer-reviewed articles: examples include an article on community prevalence of SARS-CoV-2 in England Cycle threshold (Ct) values and positivity, and a paper on the new UK variant identified in mid-November 2020.
+Our academic collaborators aim to publish an extended account of the modelling methodology outside the ONS bulletin publication in peer-reviewed articles, on topics including:

 All estimates presented in our bulletins are provisional results.
-As swabs are not necessarily analysed in date order by the laboratory, we have not yet received test results for all swabs taken on the dates included in this analysis.
+As swabs are not necessarily analysed in date order by the laboratory, we will not have received test results for all swabs taken on the dates included in the most recent analysis.
 Estimates may therefore be revised as more test results are included.Back to table of contents

-We use a number of different modelling techniques to estimate the number of people testing positive for SARS-CoV-2, the virus that causes the coronavirus (COVID-19) disease, broken down by different characteristics (age, region and so on).
-Further information on our modelling techniques are provided in this section.
+We use several different modelling techniques to estimate the number of people testing positive for SARS-CoV-2, the virus that causes coronavirus (COVID-19).
+As well as our headline figures, we provide estimates of the number of people testing positive for infection broken down by different characteristics (age, region and so on).
+This section provides further information on our modelling techniques.

 Bayesian multi-level regression poststratification (MRP) model

 A Bayesian multi-level regression post-stratification (MRP) model is used to produce our headline estimates of positivity on nose and throat swabs for each UK country as well as our breakdowns of positivity by region and age group in England.
 This produces estimated daily rates of people testing positive for COVID-19 controlling for a number of factors described in this section.
-This technique is also used by organisations such as the Centers for Disease Control and Prevention (CDC) to provide prevalence of diseases at both a national and subnational level in the United States.
 Details about the methodology are also provided in the peer-reviewed paper from our academic collaborators published in the Lancet Public Health.

 As the number of people testing positive (known as the positivity rate) is unlikely to follow a linear trend, time measured in days is included in the model using a non-linear function (thin-plate spline).
 Time trends are allowed to vary between regions by including an interaction between region and time.
-Given the low number of positive cases, the effect of time is not allowed to vary by other factors.
+Given the low number of positive cases in the sample, the effect of time is not allowed to vary by other factors.

-The models for the positivity rate for each country use all available swab data from participants from their respective country within time periods to estimate the number of people who currently have SARS-CoV-2.
-A Bayesian multi-level generalised additive model with a complementary log-log link was used.
+The models for the positivity rate for each country use all available swab data from participants from their respective country within time periods to estimate the number of people who are currently infected by COVID-19.
+We use a Bayesian multi-level generalised additive model with a complementary log-log link.

 The COVID-19 infection survey is based on a nationally representative survey sample; however, some individuals in the original Office for National Statistics (ONS) survey samples will have dropped out and others will not have responded to the survey.
-To address this and reduce potential bias, the regression models initially adjusted the survey results to be more representative of the overall population in terms of age, sex and region (region was only adjusted for in the England model).
-After a further assessment of the study sample, we updated the headline positivity models for England, Wales and Scotland to be more representative in terms of ethnicity.
-The Northern Ireland headline positivity model did not need to be adjusted, as the sample of Northern Ireland is the most representative in terms of ethnicity.
-The regression models do not adjust for household tenure or household size.
+To address this and reduce potential bias, the regression models adjust the survey results to be more representative of the overall population in terms of age, which is a fixed effect, and sex and region, which are as random intercepts (region is only adjusted for in the England model).
+This is called “post-stratification”.
+The regression models do not adjust for ethnicity, household tenure or household size, because we do not have the underlying denominators across the UK for these characteristics.

 The data that are modelled are drawn from a sample, and so there is uncertainty around the estimates that the model produces.
-Because a Bayesian regression model was used, we present estimates along with credible intervals.
+Because a Bayesian regression model is used, we present estimates along with credible intervals.
 These 95% credible intervals can be interpreted as there being a 95% probability that the true value being estimated lies within the credible interval.
-Again, a wider interval indicates more uncertainty in the estimate.
+A wider interval indicates more uncertainty in the estimate.

 Sub-regional estimates for England were first presented on 20 November 2020 and for Wales, Northern Ireland and Scotland on 19 February 2021.
-As sample sizes varied in local authorities, we pooled local authorities together to create COVID-19 Infection Survey sub-regions.
+As sample sizes vary in local authorities, we pool local authorities together to create COVID-19 Infection Survey sub-regions in Great Britain and we used NHS Health Trusts for Northern Ireland.
 Sub-regional estimates are obtained from a spatial-temporal MRP model.
 This is on a similar basis to the dynamic Bayesian MRP model used for national and regional trend analysis that produces estimated daily rates of people testing positive for COVID-19 controlling for age and sex within sub-regions.
 Spatial-temporal in this context means the model borrows strength geographically and over time, meaning that the model implicitly expects rates to be more similar in neighbouring areas, and within an area over time.
 For our sub-regional analysis, we run two models: one for Great Britain and the other for Northern Ireland.
 Our academic partners from the University of Oxford have developed this spatiotemporal MRP methodology outside the ONS bulletin publication in a peer-reviewed article.

 Initially for England, sub-regional estimates were produced using three-day groupings aggregated to a six-day period.
-However, because of falling numbers of positive cases and smaller sample sizes in some sub-regions, we have changed to seven-day groupings to provide more accurate estimates for all countries of the UK and were presented for the first time on 12 February 2021.
+However, because of falling numbers of positive cases and smaller sample sizes in some sub-regions, we have changed to seven-day groupings to provide more accurate estimates for all countries of the UK; these were presented for the first time on 12 February 2021.

 Age analysis by category for England